Implement AIWebIndex in a weekend.

 User-agent: *

 Disallow:3.
-Extract an AIDocument
+Extract an AIDocument (2.0 grouped envelope)

-og:title, then the firsth1, then<title>. - markdown: strip boilerplate (nav, footer, ads) and convert the main content.
+html[lang]; otherwise detect. - content.markdown: strip boilerplate (nav, footer, ads) and convert the main content.
 Tools like

 4. Verify domain ownership